Twitch

 What are Twitch Teams?

-How do you join a Twitch Team?
+How do you get on a Twitch Team?

-1. Check your settings.
+1. Check your channel settings.

-2. Click the Channels and Videos tab.
+2. Click the Featured Content tab.

 3. Scroll down to the My Teams section.